FNNDSC/pfurl/README.rst

 Overview
 ********

-This repository provides a curl-like client tool that is also able to perform simple file/directory functions (such as zip/unzip) suitable for remote http transmission:
+This the bleeding edge repository that provides a curl-like client tool that is also able to perform simple file/directory functions (such as zip/unzip) suitable for remote http transmission:

 - ``pfurl``: a tool to transfer data using HTTP (similar to ``curl``);